Prodigy00/backdrop-server/README.md

 Run the mutation.

-Then you can return to https://bkdrp.herokuapp.com and click on the shortened Url that represents your site.
+Return to https://bkdrp.herokuapp.com and click on the shortened Url that represents your site.

+(You may have to refresh the page if you don't see your shortened site) Enjoy!!

 ```
 mutation {